Skip to main content

 If you choose to use the global credentials, the credentials for a specific device type must be the same for all devices of the same type that do not have credentials entered in the bulk-import file.
 For example, CMM credentials must be the same for all chassis, and the storage-management credentials must be the same for all storage devices.
 If the credentials are not the same, you must enter credentials in the bulk-import file.

 • Chassis.
 Specify the authentication mode and credentials type.
-Specify current credentials for logging in to all chassis that are defined in the bulk-import file.
+Specify current credentials for logging in to all chassis that are listed in the bulk-import file.
 Specify the new password to use if the current CMM credentials are expired.

 If you force manage a chassis, specify the RECOVERY_ID account and password for the device credentials.

 • Servers.
 Specify the authentication mode and credentials type.
-Specify current credentials for logging in to all rack and tower servers that are defined in the bulk-import file.
+Specify current credentials for logging in to all rack and tower servers that are listed in the bulk-import file.
 Specify new password to use if the current baseboard-management controller credentials are expired.

 If you force manage a server, specify the RECOVERY_ID account and password for the device credentials.

 • Switches.
-Specify the stored credentials for logging in to all RackSwitch switches that are defined in the bulk-import file.
+Specify the stored credentials for logging in to all RackSwitch switches that are listed in the bulk-import file.
 If set, also specify the "enable" password that is used to enter Privileged Exec Mode on the switch.

 You can choose to use a local user account or stored recovery credential.
 In either case, the user name is always RECOVERY_ID.